martinvonz/jj/docs/technical/architecture.md

 the heads of the operation log are stored by the "op heads" backend, the commit index is stored by the index backend, and the working copy is stored by the working copy backend.
 The interfaces are defined in terms of plain Rust data types, not tied to a specific format.
-The last working copy doesn't have its own trait defined yet, but its interface is small and easy to create traits for when needed.
+The working copy doesn't have its own trait defined yet, but its interface is small and easy to create traits for when needed.

-The commit backend to use when loading a repo is specified in the `.jj/repo/store/backend` file.
-We don't yet have support for choosing different implementations for other kinds of backends than the commit backend.
+The commit backend to use when loading a repo is specified in the `.jj/repo/store/type` file.
+There are similar files for the other backends (`.jj/repo/index/type`, `.jj/repo/op_store/type`, `.jj/repo/op_heads/type`).

 ## Design of the library crate